asiopueo/udacity-rl-p1/README.md

 [image1]: https://user-images.githubusercontent.com/10624937/42135619-d90f2f28-7d12-11e8-8823-82b970a54d7e.gif "Trained Agent"

 # Project 1: Navigation
-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+This project is about training an agent to navigate and collect bananas in a large, rectangular world.

 ![Trained Agent][image1]

-A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
-Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.

-The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
-Given this information, the agent has to learn how to best select actions.
-Four discrete actions are available, corresponding to:
+There are two types of bananas available for collection: yellow bananas which - upon collection - provide a reward of +1 points, and blue bananas with a negative reward of -1 points.
+The task is episodic and each episode consists of 300 consecutive steps.
+In order to succeed, the agent needs an average score of +13 points over 100 consecutive episodes.

+There are four discrete actions available for the agent at each step:

 - **`0`** - move forward.
 - **`1`** - move backward.
 - **`2`** - turn left.
 - **`3`** - turn right.

-The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.
+The state space consists of 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
+Given this information, the agent has to learn how to best select actions.

 ## Dependencies and Setup